 Published November 22, 2022.
 Updated March 28, 2024.

 It may seem that the length of your vacancy cycles is out of your control.
-Fortunately, that’s not the case; you can do a lot to control vacancy when it comes to your home rentals, Seattle property owners!
+Fortunately, that’s not the case; you can do a lot to control vacancy regarding your home rentals, Seattle property owners!
 By both keeping renters in your units and getting new residents faster with the right leasing services, you can cut those vacancies in half.

 Increase Renter Retention

-Even if you have a few problematic renters that have to leave, if you keep renters in most of your units long term, the overall vacancy rate will drop—and profits will rise as rent collection rates do.
-Therefore, renter retention should be the first step in chopping down the length of your vacancy cycles.
+Even if you have a few problematic renters who have to leave, if you keep renters in most of your units long term, the overall vacancy rate will drop—and profits will rise as rent collection rates do.
+Therefore, renter retention should be the first step in reducing the length of your vacancy cycles.

 Here are some ways to make sure your single-family or multi-family units stay filled longer:

-• Set appropriate rent raises: In the Seattle area, it’s important to not raise the rent too high.
-Renters have plenty of rental property options around the city.
-A sudden spike in rent may drive a good renter to the competition.
-It’s better to raise the rent incrementally while communicating your intentions as a property owner before the rate goes into effect.
+- Set appropriate rent raises: In the Seattle area, it’s important not to raise the rent too high.
+Renters have plenty of rental property options around the city, and a sudden spike in rent may drive a good renter to the competition.
+It’s better to raise the rent incrementally while communicating your intentions as a real estate owner before the rate goes into effect.

-• Communicate well: It’s often better to 'over-communicate' than not communicate enough.
+- Communicate well: It’s often better to 'over-communicate' than not communicate enough.
 Communication is your most valuable renter-retention tool.
-Each interaction is a chance to get feedback about how you’re doing as a property owner and what you can improve.
+Each interaction is a chance to get feedback about how you’re doing as a property owner or landlord and what you can improve.
 You can also get a sense of how happy the renter is, which allows you to troubleshoot issues early.

 Start Lease Renewals Earlier

-The lease renewal process may seem like a formality to some, but it’s often a big decision for renters—even happy ones.
+The lease renewal process may seem formal to some, but it’s often a big decision for renters, even happy ones.
 Starting the lease renewal process months in advance gives you a few advantages:

-If you lack time to manage these kinds of interactions as a property owner, working with professional leasing services can be just what the property doctor ordered.
+If you lack time to manage these interactions as a property owner, working with professional renting services can be just what the property doctor ordered.

 Seek Expert Property Management Services

-The competitive rental landscape in the Seattle area makes it all-the-more important to achieve shorter vacancy cycles.
-A Seattle property manager can help you keep renters long-term.
+The competitive rental landscape in the Seattle area makes it all the more important to achieve shorter vacancy cycles.
+A Seattle property management company can help you keep renters long-term.

 Property Managers Are Motivated

-In addition to working with you in pricing your rentals and vetting renters, a Seattle property management company can help make sure maintenance requests are managed, communication is smooth and effective, background checks for new residents are ethically undertaken, and lease agreements are provided early in the rent cycle.
+In addition to working with you to price your rentals and vetting renters, a Seattle property management company can help ensure that maintenance requests are managed, communication is smooth and effective, background checks for new residents are ethically undertaken, and lease agreements are provided early in the rent cycle.

 Property Managers Take on Challenges

 Things like turning a property over or keeping track of multiple work orders simultaneously can be time-consuming and stressful.
 A property manager has the experience and tools to handle these and other tasks efficiently for your home rentals, Seattle investors!
-Property management companies also specialize in marketing your properties, which can help draw new renters faster—significantly slicing down your vacancy times.
+Property management companies also specialize in marketing your properties, which can help draw new renters faster, significantly reducing your vacancy times.

-To follow Warren Buffet’s first rule, 'Never lose money,' you want to try to make sure you don’t lose renters, first.
+To follow Warren Buffett’s first rule, 'Never lose money,' you want to ensure you don’t lose renters first.
 A Seattle property manager has the experience and knowledge to keep renters in your units and reduce your vacancy cycles.
 However, to take advantage of these property management services, you need to partner with the right property manager.

 That's where our free resources come in: download your copy of our Guide to Finding the Best Property Management Company in Seattle!